Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 - It can serve as a way to learn more about a credit card without committing to it.
 The credit card company must disclose a card’s rates and terms when attempting to prequalify, allowing you to comparison shop.

-- You may not receive preapproval, at which point you’ll know it’s futile applying for the card and can prevent a slight credit score decline.
+- You may not receive preapproval, at which point you’ll know it’s futile to apply for the card and can prevent a slight credit score decline.

-The bottom line is that credit card preapproval serves the interests of consumers and credit card issuers alike, which is why all the best credit card issuers offer it (including American Express, Discover, and Capital One).
+The bottom line is that credit card preapproval serves the interests of consumers and credit card issuers alike.
+This is why all the best credit card issuers offer it (including American Express and Capital One).

 Can You Get Denied After Preapproval?